House of Zhu: Succession

-After the death of the Zhengde Emperor in 1521, a serious conflict arose due to the lack of a direct heir.
-His cousin Zhu Houcong (later the Jiajing Emperor) was chosen as the new ruler.
-The ministers proposed that the Jiajing Emperor be adopted as the deceased emperor's son in order to maintain the succession of the imperial family in the father-son line.
-The Jiajing Emperor refused and instead insisted on posthumously appointing his father as emperor, in order to elevate his father's status to match his own.
-This disagreement, known as the Great Rites Controversy, lasted for several years and was ultimately resolved by the Emperor through force—including the execution and exile of protesting officials.
-This conflict greatly impacted the beginning of the Jiajing Emperor's reign.
+After the 11th emperor Zhengde died in 1521, a serious conflict arose due to the lack of a direct heir.
+The late emperor's mother, Lady Zhang, and Grand Secretary Yang Tinghe selected a cousin, Zhu Houcong, as the new ruler.
+Zhu Houcong ascended the throne as the Jiajing Emperor, and the ministers proposed that he be adopted as the deceased emperor's son in order to maintain the succession of the imperial family in the father-son line.
+He refused and instead insisted on posthumously appointing his father as emperor, sparking a conflict known as the Great Rites Controversy that lasted for several years.
+The Jiajing Emperor ultimately resolved the conflict through force—including the execution and exile of protesting officials.

-During the reign of the Wanli Emperor, a prolonged succession dispute occurred.
+During the reign of the 14th emperor Wanli, a prolonged succession dispute occurred.
 Despite the customary practice and succession order, the Emperor refused to appoint his eldest son, Zhu Changluo (later the Taichang Emperor), as heir to the throne.
 Instead, he favored his third son, Zhu Changxun, who was born to his favorite concubine.
-This dispute lasted for over fifteen years until the Emperor finally yielded to pressure from officials and followed the proper succession rules.
+This dispute lasted for over fifteen years until the Emperor finally yielded to pressure from officials and appointed his eldest son as his heir.
 The stubbornness of both sides caused a rift between the Emperor and the government, leading to significant damage to the administration of the empire.
 The Emperor stopped meeting with ministers and refused to appoint new officials to vacant positions, further exacerbating the situation.

-Other members
+Other members of the family

+The southern gate of Jingjiang Princes' Palace in Guilin.
+Unlike other princes of the Ming dynasty, who were all descendants of the Hongwu Emperor, the Princes of Jingjiang were instead descended from his brother.